KieranCanter/kierancanter.dev/README.md

 Such a minor detail became such an arduous task, but my unwavering and meticulous attention to detail would not let it rest until it was fixed.
 Due to some CSS language-specific complexities, my `generateAccentColor()` function experienced an inconsistent logic error.
 On some platforms, namely desktop (Chrome/Firefox/Edge) and iOS devices (Safari), the function performed beautifully and assigned random vibrant colors to the bullet points in my About section.
 When tested on my physical Android device, as well as numerous other virtual and physical Android devices (Chrome), the bullet points appeared in a bright red, as if it was a default fallback color of some sort.

-This discrepency perplexed me, and no matter what bullet applying technique I tried, nothing worked.
+This discrepancy perplexed me, and no matter what bullet applying technique I tried, nothing worked.
 I changed raw CSS, Tailwind properties, `::before` pseudo-elements, the `list-style-image` property, and the `content` property.
 After many failed attempts, I decided the best plan of action to take was to implement an entire bullet point component.

 With the feeling of completely exhausting all of my options, I create a component specifically to hold an SVG of a diamond that I wanted to use as the bullet and gave it `String` prop to define the fill color.
-This was the only critical variable needed for the svg because while I didn't need to adjust the size of the SVG at all when inserted into my text, I could scale with `transform` if I needed to in the future.
+This was the only critical variable needed for the SVG because while I didn't need to adjust the size of the SVG at all when inserted into my text, I could scale with `transform` if I needed to in the future.

 Using this method, I was able to insert this component into my list element seamlessly and treat it like a bullet point, generating the proper accent colors at all times.
 This solution didn't match my ideal desire, but it was the only one I could test and ensure consistent performance on all devices.

 ## Infrastructure

-To the average programmer with no previous website hosting experience, the process of getting a site up and running can be arguous, confusing, and difficult.
+To the average programmer with no previous website hosting experience, the process of getting a site up and running can be arduous, confusing, and difficult.
 You are not alone if you relate to that struggle, and there was much trial & error and failures in my attempts to do so.
 Below are the various platforms I used for the DevOps side of things.

-* _.com_ domain is registered with AWS Route 53 and _.dev_ domain is registered with PorkBun (.com -> .dev redirection through Vercel)
+* _.com_ domain is registered with AWS Route 53 and _.dev_ domain is registered with PorkBun (.com → .dev redirection through Vercel)
 * SSL certificate issued by Let's Encrypt through PorkBun
 * Hosted on AWS Route 53
 * Mail domain/service through PurelyMail